ppriyank/-Online-Soft-Mining-and-Class-Aware-Attention-Pytorch/README.md

 # -Online-Soft-Mining-and-Class-Aware-Attention-Pytorch
-Implementation of Weighted Contrastive Loss
+Implementation of Weighted Contrastive Loss from Deep Metric Learning by Online Soft Mining and Class-Aware Attention